 Taking out a mortgage for your investment property is not the same as taking out a mortgage for a home you plan to live in year-round.
 You should expect to put down a larger down payment and be charged higher interest rates.
 Oftentimes, the approval requirements will also be different.
 You will need to consult with your mortgage provider to get all the details.

 It can be a bit difficult to secure financing for an investment property.
 This is one of the reasons why REITs and real estate investment platforms can be a great resource.
-Whether you choose to buy an investment property yourself or invest with an online platform, real estate is a worthwhile investment that can bring solid gains and diversify your portfolio.
+Whether you choose to buy an investment property yourself or invest with an online platform, real estate can be a worthwhile investment that can bring solid gains and diversify your portfolio.

 Accelerate Your Wealth